gpstar81/GPStar-proton-pack/SMOKE.md

 As of mid-2024 there are now 2 standard options available for obtaining power easily from a Talentcell battery: the GPStar Amplifier and the GPStar Power Hub.
 Both devices accept 12VDC from the 5525 barrel jack on the common Talentcell batteries, and both use an on-board 5V regulator which is capable of delivering up to 3A of power.

 **WARNING** Do not operate more than 1 smoke kit from the amplifier.
 This device must consume power to run the speakers, and is also meant to provide power easily to the Proton Pack controller.
-This is typically enough to push the voltage converter to its limit and can result in poor performance from trying to run 2 smoke kits simultanously.
+This is typically enough to push the voltage converter to its limit and can result in poor performance from trying to run 2 smoke kits simultaneously.

 ![GPStar Amplifier](images/GPStarAmplifier.jpg)

 This device is meant to provide dedicated power to high-current devices.
-It has been tested by operating 2 smoke kits (5V each) simultanously without issue.
+It has been tested by operating 2 smoke kits (5V each) simultaneously without issue.
 The primary use-case is when used with a second Talentcell battery reserved exclusively for powering smoke effects.

 ![GPStar Power Hub](images/GPStarPowerHub.jpg)